 Barbara A. Ringer Copyright Honors Program

 The Barbara A. Ringer Copyright Honors Program (“Ringer Honors Program”) offers 18- to 24-month paid fellowships for attorneys in the initial stages of their careers who demonstrate exceptional ability and interest in copyright law (“Ringer Fellows”).
-Ringer Fellows work closely with senior attorneys and others in the Office of the General Counsel (OGC), the Office of Policy and International Affairs (PIA), the Office of the Register (REG), and/or the Office of Registration Policy and Practice (RPP) on a range of copyright-related law and policy matters.
+Ringer Fellows work closely with senior attorneys and others in the Office of the General Counsel (OGC), the Office of Policy and International Affairs (PIA), the Office of the Register (REG), and the Office of Registration Policy and Practice (RPP) on a range of copyright-related law and policy matters.
 In addition to performing an important public service, Ringer Fellows acquire unparalleled insight into the U.S. copyright system to draw upon in their future careers.

 Barbara A. Ringer, for whom the fellowship is named, served as the eighth Register of Copyrights, from 1973 to 1980.
-She was instrumental in the review and drafting process that led to Congress' adoption of the 1976 Copyright Act.
+She was instrumental in the review and drafting process that led to Congress's adoption of the 1976 Copyright Act.

-- 3. Most recent law school transcript
+- most recent law school transcript

 Applications must be complete and sent to the correct email address.
 Incomplete applications will not be considered.

 The Office typically will contact those candidates found most qualified to move forward in the selection process within three to four months of their application date to schedule an initial interview at the Copyright Office in Washington, DC, at a mutually convenient time.
 Please note that the Office is unable to reimburse candidates' travel expenses in connection with interviews.
 If travel costs are a concern, the Office may offer an alternative arrangement, such as an interview in the candidate's area if a Copyright Office attorney happens to be traveling there.
 Otherwise, the Office will conduct the interview by telephone.